Alegre-Cortes/Rest-Test/README.md

 # Rest-Test
-Light interface for the featurization and supervised classification of datasets
+Light interface with a collection of basic tools to explore datasets

+**Dependencies**

+PyQt5,
+numpy,
+matplotlib,
+scipy,
+umap-learn,
+sklearn